Studio 100: Made 4 Entertainment

-In April 2011, Made 4 Entertainment (M4E) AG through its television division m4e Television acquired the programme catalogue of German brand management & distributor TV-Loonland AG after when TV-Loonland filled for bankruptcy protection four months prior in December 2010 effectively expanded m4e's portfolio, the acquisition of the TV-Loondland AG library included Sony Wonder's television division and American animation studio Sunbow Entertainment libraries as m4e along with its Dutch distribution subsidiary Telescreen began distributing internationally the acquired library.
+In April 2011, Made 4 Entertainment (M4E) AG through its television division m4e Television acquired the programme catalogue of German brand management and distributor TV-Loonland AG including the libraries of Sony Wonder's television division and American animation studio Sunbow Entertainment and British animation unit Teleimagination alongside Loonland's assets after when TV-Loonland filled for bankruptcy protection four months prior in December 2010 effectively expanded M4E's portfolio, the acquisition of the TV-Loondland AG library including the catalogues of Sony Wonder's television division and American animation studio Sunbow Entertainment and the Teleimagination library had effectively expanded M4E's programming catalogue as it became part of M4E's potfolio with them along with its Dutch distribution subsidiary Telescreen began distributing internationally the acquired library.

+In August 2012, M4E planned to launch a dedicated children's television channel that was to be launch on tetresstrial television, but no plans of a dedicated of the new channel had been announced since then.

-By March 2015 when Mia and Me was renewed for a third season before the broadcast of season 2 in Germany and other countries was slated, Made 4 Entertainment (M4E) alongside German animation studio Hahn Film AG rebranded their joint-venture production company Lucky Punch as Hahn & m4e Productions.
+By March 2015 when Mia and Me was renewed for a third season before the broadcast of season 2 in Germany and other countries was slated, Made 4 Entertainment (m4e) alongside German animation studio Hahn Film AG rebranded their joint-venture production company Lucky Punch as Hahn & m4e Productions.
 One week later in April of that same year, Made 4 Entertainment (M4E) extended their partnership between Gerald Hahn and his animation studio Hahn Film AG of its joint venture production subsidiary Hahn & m4e Productions who produced Mia and Me had become the exclusive outlet for both companies with Hahn & m4e Productions producing their projects.

+On April 29, 2016, Made 4 Entertainment (m4e) announced that Michael Büettner, co-founder and CFO of the German brand media management and brand entertainment studio, had depatured the company after establishing the company 13 years ago in 2003 as M4E had appointed Johannes Walzer, commercial manager and authorized officer of Munich technology company Refined Labs to assume the role of CFO of the company.

-One year later in June 2016, Made 4 Entertainment (M4E) who produced the CGI/live-action property Mia and Me through Hahn & m4e Productions had acquired a 54% majority international rights stake in the popular show from its Italian production partner Rainbow S.p.A as m4e was planning to grow its IP to other countries with Rainbow retaining the rights to the show in Italy.
+A month and a half later in June 2016, Made 4 Entertainment (m4e) who produced the CGI/live-action property Mia and Me through Hahn & m4e Productions had acquired a 54% majority international rights stake in the popular show from its Italian production partner Rainbow S.p.A as m4e was planning to grow its IP to other countries with Rainbow retaining the distribution rights to the show in Italy.
+One month later in July of that year, Made 4 Entertainment (m4e) whom its Dutch-based distribution subsidiary Telescreen had a long-running partnership with Mercis BV for the Miffy franchise, distributed the CGI-animated series Miffy's Adventures Big and Small and co-produced the film Miffy the Movie, had signed a deal with Amsterdam-based Dutch holding company Mercis BV to handle the licensing and merchandise rights to the Miffy franchise for the German-speaking territories.

-In July 2017 following Belgian production and distribution company Studio 100's acquisition of a majority stake in M4E back in February, Made 4 Entertainment (M4E) expanded their partnership with YouTube by launching a new channel named Made 4 Kids TV planning to upload M4E's entire children's programming catalogue including Mia and Me and Wissper.

-Studio 100 Film

-Studio 100 Film GmbH is the feature film production & distribution sales agency division of Studio 100 International with both being part of Belgian production group Studio 100 that is dedicated to producing, distributing & handling international sales to Studio 100's in-house feature films alongside third-party films worldwide.

-It was launched in May 2013, when Studio 100 through its German international distribution division Studio 100 International (which was named Studio 100 Media until 2024) announced the expansion of its parent company's activities into the movie business worldwide with the launch of their new film division dedicated to produce, distribute & handle international sales to Studio 100's in-house feature films worldwide alongside third-party feature movies named Studio 100 Film with its first production based on its famous characters Maya the Bee: The Movie following the success of Studio 100's animation division's adaptation of the TV series of the same name with the new division securing international distribution for their first movie.